 You can drill down to each influencer, as well, seeing individual performance stats.
 Who’s not worth the money you spent?
 Who’s your best ambassador?
 These are great questions to ask, and you’ll get these answers.
 Additionally, Stellar also aggregates every post made for your campaign, so you can see exactly what’s out there.
 Every picture, video, and story is right there for you to see, and you can download any of them to save forever.
 You can also export all the data, or share the live report with anyone.
 These are things you cannot do with a spreadsheet.

 What’s best about Stellar is that it’s not trying to be more than it should be, but ends being that anyway.
 The platform exists to organise all your influencers and campaigns into a single platform.
 Of course you’d want to get all the associated data with that, too, so it makes sense for Stellar to include that with each profile.
-If that was all there were, I’d say this is a solid tool with limited use.
-By adding the campaign reporting feature, you’re going from management to analytics, already a big leap in function.
+By adding the campaign reporting feature, you’re going from management to analytics, from forecasting to measuring performances.
 By making the reports so easy to read (and to just look at!), the result is nothing short of—well, stellar.